Improving Feature-based Visual Localization by Geometry-Aided Matching: Hierarchical Visual Localization

 In this section, we embed the proposed geometry-aided matching method (GAM) into a hierarchical visual localization pipeline, shown in Fig.\ref{fig:pipeline}.
 For a query image, its global feature and local features are extracted.
 The global feature is used for coarse localization to determine the 3D point set to be matched.
 Both the extracted local features and the 3D point set combining corresponding descriptors are fed into GAM to get global optimal 2D-3D correspondences.
 The whole localization process is divided into three modules namely scene retrieval, 2D-3D feature matching, and prior-guided pose estimation.
 The following describes these modules in detail.

-\textbf{Scene Retrieval.} We define a set of the 3D points observed in one image in an SfM model as a meta scene, so we can get a set of the meta scenes $\bm{\mathcal{S}} = \{S_1, S_2, ..., S_N\}$ from a given SfM model, where $N$ is the number of registered images.
-We use the global descriptor of the query image to retrieve the top $R$ images $\bm{\mathcal{I}} = \{I_1, I_2, ..., I_R\}$ from the database.
-The corresponding meta scenes are denoted as $\bm{\hat{\mathcal{S}}} = \{\hat{S}_1, \hat{S}_2, ..., \hat{S}_R\}$.
-Instead of directly using the meta scenes for feature matching, we further perform an expansion.
-We denote $\beta = \left| S_i \cap S_j \right|$, which is the number of co-visible 3D points of two scenes. $\beta > 0$ means that the meta scenes $S_i$ and $S_j$ are co-visible.
-For each retrieved meta scene $\hat{S_i}$ in $\bm{\hat{\mathcal{S}}}$, we expand it according to co-visibility.
-This is achieved by finding all meta scenes from $\bm{\mathcal{S}}$ that are co-visible with $\hat{S_i}$ and then selecting the top $m$ ones with the most co-visible points.
-Then, all the selected $m$ meta scenes are merged as an expanded scene $\bar{S}_k$.
-The expansion is performed for the retrieved meta scenes in descending order according to the retrieval scores.
-If the next retrieved meta scene has already appeared in the previous scenes, we simply skip it.
-Finally, we get a set of scenes $\bm{\bar{\mathcal{S}}}=\{\bar{S}_1, \bar{S}_2, ..., \bar{S}_K\}$, which will be used for local feature matching.
+\textbf{Scene Retrieval.} We define a set of 3D points observed by a reference image in an SfM model as a meta scene.
+In this way, we can obtain a set of meta scenes $\bm{\mathcal{S}} = \{S_1, S_2, ..., S_N\}$ from the given SfM model, $N$ represents the number of reference images.
+We retrieve the top $R$ reference images $\bm{\mathcal{I}} = \{I_1, I_2, ..., I_R\}$ from the database according to the image global descriptor, and the corresponding meta scenes are denoted as $\bm{\hat{\mathcal{S}}} = \{\hat{S}_1, \hat{S}_2, ..., \hat{S}_R\}$.
+Instead of directly performing feature matching between these retrieved meta scenes and the query image, we first expand each meta scene depending on co-visible information provided by the SfM model.
+We denote the number of co-visible 3D points of two scenes as $\beta = \left| S_i \cap S_j \right|$. $\beta > 0$ indicates that two meta scenes $S_i$ and $S_j$ are co-visible.
+For a meta scene $\hat{S_i}$, the expansion is achieved by searching top $m$ meta scenes with the most co-visible points from $\bm{\mathcal{S}}$.
+Then, these $m$ meta scenes are merged as an expanded scene $\bar{S}_k$.
+If $\hat{S_i}$ has already appeared in the previous expanded scenes, it can be skipped to the next retrieved meta scene.
+Finally, we obtain a set of expanded scenes $\bm{\bar{\mathcal{S}}}=\{\bar{S}_1, \bar{S}_2, ..., \bar{S}_K\}$.

 \textbf{2D-3D Feature Matching.} GAM is performed sequentially according to the order of the scene retrieval and outputs matched 2D-3D correspondences.
-For the $k$-th scene $\bar{S}_k$, we fetch its 3D points and corresponding descriptors to construct the 3D feature set.
-GAM is performed between the 2D local features extracted from the query image and the 3D feature set and outputs the maximum-weight matching $\bm{\mathcal{M}}$.
+For the $k$-th expanded scene $\bar{S}_k$, we fetch its 3D points and corresponding descriptors to construct the 3D feature set.
+Local features are extracted from the query image to construct the 2D feature set.
+Then, both two feature sets are fed into GAM and output the maximum weight matching $\bm{\mathcal{M}}$.
 We perform $k$NN ratio matching depending on Euclidean distances, which can be achieved efficiently through matrix operations when descriptors are normalized.